kuhumcst/affixtrain/README.md

     will not lemmatize all training words correctly.
 To cope with this disadvantage you should also provide a binary dictionary to the lemmatiser.
     Use cstlemma -h to see how to do that.
+  * To test that lemmatisation takes place as intended ("unit test") you can provide an already generated flexrule file and a list of words, which is then lemmatised.
+You can also just provide an already generated flexrule file to pretty print it and to convert it to Bracmat format.
+The latter file can be read and used by the Bracmat script *lemmatize.bra*.

 Empty lines in the training/testing data are interpreted as cluster separators.
 If the data has no empty lines between non-empty lines, the training and